 In the products section, select the product that you just configured, and click on the link button

-A popup will display a list of devices which are available to you.
+A popup will display a list of devices that are available to you.
 Select the device which you used for the hardware setup and click on ok

 To play the game, click on the "View this device" button, and start playing.

 For those of you who are just interested in playing this game, this is it.
-You have the game ready go and play.
+You have the game ready go and play, and you can skip to the conclusion from here.

 If you are still reading this, then you are the kind of person who this blog is made for.